BSc, PhD, CStat

 Jonathan graduated from the University of Aberdeen with a BSc in Statistics.
 He undertook a PhD on the statistical assessment of learning curve effects in randomised controlled trials.
 Subsequently, he worked at the Health Services Research Unit, University of Aberdeen as a statistician.
 In August 2007, he started an MRC UK Fellowship focusing on methodology related to the design, conduct and analysis of surgical randomised trials.
 As part of this fellowship, he spent 12 months working at the Ottawa Hospital Research Institute in Canada before returned to the Health Services Research Unit in August 2009 to take up a position as a methodologist.
 In 2011, he was awarded an MRC UK Methodology Fellowship focusing on expertise-based trial designs and in August 2012 became a Senior Research Fellow.
 He joined the Centre for Statistics in Medicine (CSM) in 2013 on a secondment, during which he was appointed to a University Lectureship in NDORMS, University of Oxford.

 Jonathan holds a number of external responsibilities.
 He serves on and chairs Data Monitoring and Steering committees for a number of clinical trials and was recently appointed as a Deputy Editor of Clinical Trials, a member of the Editorial Board of Trials journal and a statistical consultant for the British Journal of Surgery.
-Other responsibilities include serving on grant funding committees (e.g., for the NIHR's Health Technology Assessment and Research for Patient Benefit programmes) and membership of the IDEAL collaboration's steering group and of the ConDucT-II MRC Hub for Trials Methodology Research.
+Other responsibilities include serving on grant funding committees (e.g., for the NIHR's Health Technology Assessment and Research for Patient Benefit programmes).
+In 2023 he was elected to the Board of Directors of the Society for Clinical Trials @SCTorg.